cdbbnnyCode/modpack-installer/README.md

     modloader (which appears as a separate Minecraft version) and the launcher profile are migrated.
   * The `migrate.py` script is provided to move existing installations.
 * Update `ForgeHack` so that it works for recent versions of the Forge installer.
-* Fix mod downloader so that it handles server errors properly.
+* Fix mod downloader so that it handles server errors properly (#9).

 #### v2.1-beta - 2021-07-24
 * Migrate `assets` to a global directory